What is Terraform? The Definitive Guide to Infrastructure as Code

 Key Takeaways

-- Manual "Click-Ops" is slow and error-prone.
+- Manual "Click-Ops" is slow and error-prone - it doesn't scale

-- Infrastructure as Code (IaC) manages infrastructure with definition files.
+- Infrastructure as Code (IaC) manages infrastructure with definition files

-- Terraform is a declarative, cloud-agnostic IaC tool.
+- Terraform is a declarative, cloud-agnostic IaC tool

 - The core workflow is

-init→plan→apply. - The benefits are immense: speed, consistency, auditing, and cost savings.
+init→plan→apply - The benefits are immense: speed, consistency, auditing, and cost savings

 Ready to start coding?
 Let's get to it!